virgili0/Virgilio/serving/paradiso/what-do-i-need-for-ml/what-do-you-need-for-ml.md

 ---
-title: **What** do you need to do Machine Learning?
+title: What do I need to do Machine Learning?
 author: clone95
-description: Clarify the jargon and the ideas behind Artificial Intelligence and Machine Learning.
-Describe what their applications and potential are.
+description: Clarify which elements do you need to get started with Machine Learning
 ---

-# **What** do you need to do Machine Learning?
+# **What** do I need to do Machine Learning?

 # What you will learn
 In this guide you will learn which elements do you need to get started with Machine Learning.